adamjamesreid/mfed/README.md

 results/genome/genome.fa - This is the genome sequence (as used in the nf-core/chipseq pipeline).
 This is required for making a working IGV tarball

+gurdon.config - nextflow config file for running jobs on Slurm at the Gurdon Institute

 Test fastq files are currently located on the Gurdon cluster here: /mnt/bioinfo_sharing/sharing/brand/mfed/

 ## Output files